Iryonis/EarthenMasterHammerAddon/README.md

 # EMH: Earthen Master's Hammer

-A 'World of Warcraft: The War Within' addon to simplify the use of the blacksmithing item "Earthen Master's Hammer".
+A 'World of Warcraft: The War Within' AddOn to simplify the use of the blacksmithing item "Earthen Master's Hammer".

 ## Installation